bunkerity/bunkerweb/docs/quickstart-guide.md

 	Depending on your system, the configuration of the php-fpm service may change:
 	=== "Ubuntu"
-	By default, the user and the group of the php-fpm service is "www-data".
+		By default, the user and the group of the php-fpm service is "www-data", so change it to your user.
     	```conf
 		[www]
 		user = nginx